leoloveisme/veronika/brainstorming.md

 I decided to go with Gaza story instead of Ukraine one.

-People who want to develop the Ukrainian branch of the story will free to branch the story and finish it there.
+People who want to develop the Ukrainian branch of the story feel free to branch the story and finish it there.

 Genocide and terrorism - we need to look into this in the book as well